-The class meets two periods each week.
-The third credit is given for laboratory work on the student newspaper.
-Gathering and writing news stories is studied.

-52. NEWS WRITING.
+- The class meets two periods each week.
+The third credit is given for laboratory work on the student newspaper. - 52.
+NEWS WRITING.
 Second semester.
-3 credits.

-A continuation of 51; may be taken either before or after it.

-53. NEWS WRITING AND EDITING.
+3 credits. - A continuation of 51 but may be taken either before or after it. - 53.
+NEWS WRITING AND EDITING.
 First semester.
-2 credits.

-Evening session only.
-A comprehensive course covering all phases of newspaper work.

-55. HISTORY OF JOURNALISM.
+2 credits. - Evening session only.
+A comprehensive course covering all phases of newspaper work. - 55.
+HISTORY OF JOURNALISM.
 First semester.
 2 credits.
-1944-45 and alternate years.
+1946-47 and alternate years.

 56. FEATURE WRITING.
 Second semester.
-2 credits,
+2 credits.